Hanns Kerrl: Minister of Ecclesiastical Affairs

 Gregory Munro (Australian Catholic University, Brisbane) states that:

-Increasingly marginalized by Hitler, who did not even grant him a personal conversation, Kerrl became desperate and embittered.
-A completely powerless minister, he died in office on 14 December 1941, aged 54.
+Kerrl died in office on 14 December 1941, aged 54.
 He was succeeded by Hermann Muhs.

 Aryanization of the Lindemann house

 From 1935 to 1941 Kerrl lived at Rupenhorn 5 at Stößensee in Berlin in a house that had been Aryanized, that is forcibly sold, from its Jewish owner, Paul Lindemann.
 The Lindemann Haus, built in 1928/29 by architect Bruno Paul, was acquired in 1935 by Kerrl when Lindemann was forced to sell by the Nazis.

 Personality

 The American diplomat, William Russell wrote in his memoir (Berlin Embassy) that Kerrl frequented "Berlin dives" and bars "until the wee hours of the morning".